odoo/documentation/content/developer/howtos/standalone_owl_application.rst

 To have a standalone Owl app, a few things are required:

 - a root component for the application
-- some setup code to start the services and mount the component
 - an assets bundle that contains the setup code
 - a QWeb view that calls the assets bundle
 - a controller that renders the view